Sylvain Guintoli: Endurance

 Guintoli's first race in the World Endurance Championship was at the end of 2010.
 He rode for Suzuki SERT Team in the final round Doha, Qatar.
 They won the race and the 2010 World title following this result.

 Guintoli also raced for the factory Suzuki Yoshimura Team in the Suzuka 8H in 2017 (7th), 2018 (10th) and 2019 (5th).

 For the EWC 2021 season, Guintoli was part of the Championship-winning team with Gregg Black and Xavier Siméon riding for Yoshimura-Sert Suzuki.

+Guintoli will partner up with Naomichi Uramoto and Hannes Soomer in the AutoRace Ube Racing Team for the 2026 FIM Endurance World Championship.

 Le Mans cars

 Having won the Le Mans 24-hour motorcycle endurance race, Guintoli has ambitions to become a successful car driver and be the first Le Mans 24-hour winner on both two and four wheels.